Userscapes: The Ambiguous Agent in a Computational Paradigm by Genevieve Costello

 Annotated Index of pre-(co)congealing by Agustine Zegers

-The Arachne webzine is a collaborative project that explores the entanglement of mythology and embodied interactions with technology.
-The metaphors and mythos of weaving are pervasive in the networked society of the present, and in longstanding attempts to describe technology’s intertwinedness with all aspects of life.
+The Arachne webzine is a collaborative project to examine the entanglement of mythology and embodied interactions with technology.
+The metaphors and mythos of weaving are pervasive in the present network cultures and in longstanding attempts to describe technology’s intertwinedness with all aspects of life.

 The Arachne webzine is the result of homespun design work, which engages with each contribution on a one-to-one basis.
 Aspects of thought that we continue to engage with include: contemporary visual culture; intersectional gender, race, and labour studies; queer ontologies and metaphysics; human-machine interaction; trans and posthumanism; speculation; sound; magic; migration; and orientation.